 The worst thing for potential clients is someone too big for their britches.
 It is ok to be confident, but overconfidence could be detrimental to your career.
 It could be discouraging if you are too overconfident and take on something you are not ready for, only to fall short.
 So my suggestion is to slowly build your career from the ground up and take on the big jobs when you are ready and used to the stress a little more.

 I’d suggest narrowing in on your niche as soon as possible.
 When you have a niche, it is generally because you find that topic more interesting; therefore, you will gain knowledge quicker.
-That way, you will be able to produce content faster.
-You will want to make more because you have a lot of care and understanding in that field.
+That way, you will be able to produce faster.
+You will want to earn more because you have a lot of care and understanding in that field.
+It is common to have multiple niches – but generally, the most successful freelancers narrow it down to just a few.

 As a freelancer, you should be happy to embark on this brilliant journey.
 Yes, you will have some undesirable days, but you will have some great days also.
 It will be difficult, but it will also be rewarding.
 Try not to overthink too much.
 It is imperative to cultivate strong stress management skills and to talk yourself up because you rule!

-It can be daunting beginning a freelance business and often tricky.
+It can be daunting beginning an online freelance business and it is often tricky.
 However, your business has the potential to be extremely lucrative with the right attitude and skills.
+There are many in demand freelancing skills out there.
+So if you’re ready, take the leap!
 It is the time to make mistakes and discover your own unique way of approaching freelancing.
 Good luck and remember to enjoy yourself!